 The Federal Government also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.
-The close economic relations between the two countries are also reflected in the biennial meetings of the German-Iraqi Joint Economic Commission.
+The close economic relations between the two countries are also reflected in the meetings of the German-Iraqi Joint Economic Commission which are held periodically.
 At these meetings, which are co-chaired by the two countries’ Economics Ministers, the two sides discuss issues relating to cooperation in the economic sphere.

-Cultural and educational relations
+Cultural and education relations

 Another priority area of German-Iraqi cooperation is preserving cultural heritage through individual projects and cooperation arrangements of the German Archaeological Institute.